aldensiol/FashoReco/README.md

 # SpeedoReco

 ## Introduction
 This repository contains Jupyter notebooks for a recommendation system developed for H&M, as part of the BT4222 module.
-The project aims to enhance customer experiences by providing personalized product recommendations based on their browsing and purchase history.
+The project aims to enhance customer experiences by providing personalized product recommendations based on their purchase history and transactional behaviours.

 ## Contributors
 Dylan Lo, Li Shuyao, Nicholas Teow, Alden Sio, Bernice Saw, Xu Wenxuan